mattwigway/indicatrix.org-old/publications/index.md

     article argues that some of the university class can be productively moved online, while some cannot.
-In particular, it argues that lectures work very well online, but expresses concern that other parts of the university experience are lost.
+In particular, it argues that lectures work very well online, but expresses concern that other parts of the university experience do not.
 It argues that unstructured time between students and professors is critical to creating a community of scholars, but that this can easily be lost in the online environment.
 It also gives suggestions about